solenemep/solenemep/README.md

-### Full-Stack Web3 / Blockchain Developper / IT engineer
+### full-stack web3 / blockchain developper / IT engineer

 :computer: Solidity master +3 year of experience on various projects